astorDev/nist/webhooks/send/article/index.md

 }
 ```

-Let's also create a registration helpers to simplify our future endeavour:
+Let's also create a registration helper to simplify our future endeavour:

 ```csharp
 public interface IDbWith<T> where T : class {